Compute

 • After creating an instance, you can:

-• Associate or disassociate a security group with or from the instance on the instance console.
+• Add or remove the instance to or from a security group on the instance console.

 Selecting a network ACL is not allowed when you create a subnet.
-You must create a network ACL, add inbound and outbound rules, associate subnets with it, and enable network ACL.
+You must create a network ACL, add inbound and outbound rules, associate subnets with and enable the network ACL.
 The network ACL then protects the associated subnets and instances in the subnets.

 How Traffic Matches Security Group and Network ACL Rules